lepperm/Learning-Log/_posts/journal/2020-08-13-working-skills-adding-stats.md

 ## Journal

 Right off the bat, I started over going through my skills data.
-The JSON was valid, and I could see the data with an "inspect" filter.
+The JSON was valid, and I could see the data with an `inspect` filter.
 I slowly iterated on accessing the data through index calls, console.logs, and inspects in little steps.
 Not even 5 minutes in...it just worked, and I felt kind of silly.
 I was trying to do far too much, and breaking the data in the process.
 In the end, it really was as simple as everyone made it look:

 ```
 // %s redacted for accurate code